odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/uttar-pradesh/cities/agra/excursions/early-morning-visit-to-the-taj-mahal-without-guide/
-        title: Early morning visit to the Taj Mahal (without guide)
+        title: Early morning visit on your own to the Taj Mahal
         content: >-
           The best time of day to appreciate this stunning monument is as soon as the Taj Mahal opens, when it is at its quietest and most serene.
-          You can enjoy the gardens, the mausoleum and the mosque.
-Don’t miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.
-You can carry mobile phones, cameras, a water bottle and valuables inside, but all other items must be deposited in safety lockers at the entry gate.
-You are then free to enter the grounds of the Taj Mahal for a maximum of three hours.
+          You can enjoy the gardens, the mausoleum and the mosque, without needing a professional guide.
+Don't miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.

           Once you have taken it all in, you can return to your hotel for a late breakfast.
         date: ''
         etd: ''